hotwired-laravel/turbo-laravel/README.md

 </turbo-stream>
 ```

-And an example of a model that was deleted:
+An example of a model that was deleted:

 ```html
 <turbo-stream target="comment_123" action="remove"></turbo-stream>